kmg-regis/kmg_regis_msde_practicum_1/README.md

 In order to demonstrate the pipeline and dashboard, I chose the following three games:

 ![stardew_image](https://github.com/kmg-regis/kmg_regis_msde_practicum_1/blob/main/images/stardew_image.png)

-Stardew Valley is an indie game that was released in 2016.
+<b>Stardew Valley</b> is an indie game that was released in 2016.
 It is considered highly beloved, and serves as a control case for a game that has long-term popularity.
 The developer still occasionally releases free content and patches, even 8 years after release.

 ![cyberpunk_image](https://github.com/kmg-regis/kmg_regis_msde_practicum_1/blob/main/images/cyberpunk_image.png)

-Cyberpunk 2077 is a game from a major developer (CD Projekt Red).
+<b>Cyberpunk 2077</b> is a game from a major developer (CD Projekt Red).
 Its original release in 2020 was considered catastrophic: the game was highly hyped in the media, but upon release players found it buggy, unfinished, and boring.

 Over the last 3 years the studio has continued working on the game, taking in feedback from reviews and releasing patches and fixes.
 It is now highly popular and considered a very good game.

 ![starfield_image](https://github.com/kmg-regis/kmg_regis_msde_practicum_1/blob/main/images/starfield_image.png)

-Starfield is another big-name game, released by Bethesda last fall.
+<b>Starfield</b> is another big-name game, released by Bethesda last fall.
 The game was teased and hyped to fans in excess for years, but since release it has not lived up to the expectations.
 Fans think the game is boring and disappointing.

 The developer began replying to critical reviews on Steam, and the reviews with replies drew massive attention and fan engagement.
 However, the responses themselves were argumentative about fan reactions, rather than accepting of the feedback.
 A similar issue happened in December, when a studio director made a defensive post on Twitter that went viral.